Germany Opportunity Card

 After knowing what Germany Opportunity Card is, you might be looking for eligibility requirements.
 This section can help you understand about eligibility criteria for Germany Opportunity Card.

-- Education: There is no big educational requirements; you just have to have finished at least two years of vocational training or have a university degree that is accepted in your home country or in Germany.
+- There is no big educational requirements; you just have to have finished at least two years of vocational training or have a university degree that is accepted in your home country or in Germany.

 Germany Opportunity Card gives a chance to skilled people who have good education, some work experience, and basic language knowledge to move and work in Germany easily.

-How to Apply for the Germany Opportunity Card
+How to Apply for Germany Opportunity Card

 Checking the Eligibility is a must